|Birth: ||Jun. 14, 1806|

 The History of Benton County, Arkansas, 1889 edition says, "Thomas Quarles, from Georgia, settled on the nothheast part of Round Prairie about the year 1840."
 The 1850 Arkansas Census lists Thomas as a farmer and gunsmith in Benton County.
 He served in the Eleventh (1856-57) and Twelfth (1858-59)Arkansas Legislatures as a representative from Benton County.
 He was a Democrat and a Master Mason.

 There is no record of what happened to Thomas's first wife Hettie.
-I have a theory that Thomas and family were part of the Cherokee Trail of Tears March when Hettie died along the way.
-He started a new life in Arkansas with his two little girls and never mentioned his Cherokee heritage, although it is family lore that he was half Cherokee.
+A possible theory is that Thomas and family were part of the Cherokee Trail of Tears March when Hettie died along the way.
+He started a new life in Arkansas with his two little girls.
+It is family lore that he and/or his wife were part Cherokee though it has not been proved.
 Thomas' parents are unknown.

 On June 12, 1843 Thomas marries Rebecca Cox.
 Thomas and Rebecca have eleven children born to them.
 They are William James born 1844, Jesse Powell born 1845, Mary Jane born 1847, Sarah Ellen born 1849, Thomas Hubbard born 1851, Kissah born 1852, Julia Margaret born 1854, David Y born 1856, Rebecca Susana born 1858 China A born 1860 and John Henry born 1862.